BBVA/data-refinery/docs/source/dsl.rst

 - dict_enforcer
 - apply_over_output
 - compose
+- fixed_input

 You can create your own function too.
-It has to return a function that takes 3 dictionaries (input, output and error) and returns them modified if it's necessary.
+It has to return a function that takes 2 dictionaries (input and error) and returns them modified if it's necessary as (output, error).